joomla-projects/jacs/README.md

 ###Bash Installation / Implementation
 The first thing you'll need to do (purely for convenience sake) is to add the `jacs` command to your local PATH.
 This will allow you to run `jacs` commands from your command prompt regardless of the location of your jacs file.
 Otherwise you will need to specify the full path each time you wish to run jacs.

 You should do this by editing your PATH variable stored in your profile and including the path to the jacs file.
+(Be sure to run `chmod u+x jacs` to make the file executable.)

 Once you have done this step you'll need to configure your remote servers.